|Nutrition Facts (per serving)|

 Preheat grill to medium heat.
 Remove the pork roast from the bag and place it on a rotisserie over a drip pan.
 Reserve the marinade.

-Once cooked, remove the roast from the heat and let sit for at least 5 minutes before carving.
+Remove the roast from the heat once cooked and let sit for at least 5 minutes before carving.

-Carve your pork roast crosswise into 1/2-inch slices to serve.
+Carve pork roast crosswise into 1/2-inch slices to serve.